alanrogers/legofit/src/README.md

 Columns are separated by single tab characters.
 The first line (beginning with "#") is an optional comment, which is used here to label the columns.
+Lines whose first non-white character is "#" are interpreted as comments and are ignored during input.
+They can occur anywhere in the .raf file.

-The columns are as follows:
+The columns of a .raf file are as follows:

 1. Character strings that label chromosomes or scaffolds.
 2. Position of the site on the chromosome or scaffold, measured in base